manifold-inc/validator-voting/README.md

 1. Copy `/stake_updater/.env.example` to `/stake_updater/.env`
 2. Fill in the `.env` file with your Supabase connection details (available in your Supabase project settings)

-Note: The stake updater in the Docker container updates the database with the "true" staked value on chain every 72 minutes.
+Note: The stake updater in the Docker container updates the database with the "true" staked value on chain every minute.
 If you don't run this container, your database won't have up-to-date stake information.

 ## Weights Calculation Script